-Computation of anti-dilutive common shares
+Computation of dilutive common shares

 The Company utilizes the treasury stock method described in ASC 260-10-55 to determine the number of treasury shares assumed to be purchased from the proceeds of warrant exercises, with any residual shares representing the incremental common shares to be issued and included in diluted EPS.
-The Roth Warrant (until exercised) and the Private Placement Warrants were evaluated for their potentially dilutive effect using the treasury stock method.
-The Roth Warrant was cashlessly exercised in full on September 1, 2011, for an aggregate of 62,116 shares of common stock based upon the value of the Company's common stock as determined pursuant to the Roth Warrant.
-Due to the Company's limited trading volume during the three months ended March 31, 2012, the Company estimated the average fair value of its common shares using the estimated fair values derived in the periodic valuations of its Private Placement Warrants liability as of March 31, 2012 and December 31, 2011, as described in Note 11, "Stockholders' equity," and Note 8, "Fair value of financial instruments.
-Based upon an average estimated fair value of \$12.06 per share of the Company's common stock for the three months ended March 31, 2012 and an exercise price of \$13.00 per share, all of the potentially issuable shares of common stock were excluded from the diluted EPS calculation.
+The Roth Warrant (until exercised), the Private Placement Warrants and the SAR were evaluated for their potentially dilutive effect using the treasury stock method.
+Due to the Company's limited trading volume during the three and nine months ended September 30, 2012, the Company estimated the average fair value of its common shares using the estimated fair value derived in the periodic valuations of its Private Placement Warrants liability as of September 30, 2012, June 30, 2012, March 31, 2012 and December 31, 2011, as described in Note 11, "Stockholders' equity," and Note 8, "Fair value of financial instruments."
+Based upon an average estimated fair value of \$11.71 per share of the Company's common stock for the period ended September 30, 2012 and an exercise price of \$13.00 per share, all of the remaining potentially issuable shares of common stock associated with the Private Placement Warrants were excluded from the diluted EPS calculation.
+Similarly, based on the average estimated fair value of \$11.71 per share of the SAR granted in connection with an incentive compensation plan, all potentially issuable shares of Company common stock associated with the SAR were excluded from the diluted EPS calculation.
+See Note 12, "2012 Incentive compensation plan," for the details associated with the aforementioned SAR grant.